Jermayy/WorkDayScheduler/README.md

 2. browser will check current time, display each timeblock as a different colour depending on:

-- if hour has already past: colour = grey
+- if hour has already past: colour = Red
-- if current hour: colour = red
+- if current hour: colour = Green
-- if future hour: colour = green
+- if future hour: colour = Grey

 ![](/screenshot/1.png)